MicrosoftDocs/WSL/WSL/networking.md

 ## DNS Tunneling

-Setting [`dnsTunneling=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-setting-for-wslconfig) has WSL use a virtulization feature to answer DNS requests from within WSL, instead of requesting them over a networking packet.
+Setting [`dnsTunneling=true` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-setting-for-wslconfig) has WSL use a virtualization feature to answer DNS requests from within WSL, instead of requesting them over a networking packet.
 This feature is aimed to improve compatibility with VPNs, and other complex networking set ups.

 ## Auto Proxy